 The human body was designed and built for movement.
 However, patterns of modern living have channeled the average American into an increasingly sedentary life style.
 Physiologically, it appears that the body has not adapted well to the decreased level of physical activity.
-In theory, we are supposed to lose weight if we eat less than the body's metabolic rate requires.
+In theory, we are meant to lose weight if we eat less than the body's metabolic rate requires.
 The basic flaw in the theory is that it doesn't work.
-If the caloric intake is reduced to below that of the body's metabolic rate, the body will dampen down the fires and reduce its metabolic rate.
-When the body is deprived of the energy it needs for functioning, it can reduce its rate 1O to 45 percent through the adjustment of hormones and enzymes.
+If the caloric intake is reduced to below that of the body's metabolic rate, the body will dampen down the fires and reduce its metabolic function.
+When the body is deprived of the energy it needs to function efficiently, it can reduce its activity rate, 1O to 45 % by low adjustment of hormones, nurient and enzyme activity.

 Exercise is the factor that can change all this.
 Exercise will keep the metabolic rate from dropping when caloric intake is reduced.
-Exercise keeps the hormonal and enzyme systems stimulated and increases the muscle mass; wasting will not occur.
+Exercise keeps the hormonal and enzyme systems activated to keep muscles from wasting away.
 Ingestion of complex carbohydrates will provide the fuel for energy, thus sparing the muscle tissue itself.
 After exercise, fat is liberated from the storage depots.
-Without exercise, weight loss is practically impossible if one is to remain healthy at the same time.
+Without exercise, Waste weight loss is practically impossible if one is to remain healthy at the same time.
 New habits must last a lifetime.